nicotuoreniemi/Project-H7/Progress.md

 ### Setting up UFW for and making a Salt-state for it

-Since I'm simulatin a business, I guess it would be smart to have a firewall.
+Since I'm simulating a business, I guess it would be smart to have a firewall.
 I'll start by installing it manually and making a few configurations to it.
 First, I allowed a few ports with the command "sudo ufw allow portnumber".
 I used 80, 22, and 443.
 These are for SSH and Apache2.

 ![ufw](https://i.imgur.com/Umq9JIF.png)

 Now I'll need to make the Salt-state.
 I started by creating directory for UFW called /srv/salt/ufw.
 In there I would need the init.sls and three separate configuration files that UFW uses.
 Those files are in /etc/ufw and they are user.rules, user6.rules and ufw.conf.
 I made the same files in the /srv/salt/ufw folder.

+The init.sls file installs the ufw package, then copies the updated configuration files from the Salt-master to the minions /etc/ufw directory.
+Lastly it restarts the service if any of the files are updated.

 ![ufw](https://i.imgur.com/a4nicfN.png)

-Now I started to run to some error with my Vagrant machines so I decided to destroy them and create new ones.
+Now I started to run to some errors with my Vagrant machines so I decided to destroy them and create new ones.
 I'll test the UFW state on the vg01 machine.

 ![testii](https://i.imgur.com/DyL01RJ.png)

 ### Finishing up